 Non-invasive monitoring technology, on the other hand, offers a more comfortable and convenient solution to this problem.
 This technology uses sensors to monitor the glucose levels in the body continuously, without the need for finger pricking.
 The sensor is usually placed on the skin and records glucose levels by measuring the amount in the fluid under the skin.
 This information is then sent to a device, such as a mobile phone, for analysis and tracking.

-Also to discover : What Are the New Developments in Passive RFID Tags for Supply Chain Tracking?
+Also to see : What Are the New Developments in Passive RFID Tags for Supply Chain Tracking?

 Continuous Glucose Monitoring (CGM) systems are a significant advancement in non-invasive glucose monitoring technology.
 These devices provide real-time data on glucose levels, allowing patients and healthcare providers to have a complete picture of the patient’s glucose status throughout the day and night, thereby facilitating more precise insulin dosing and dietary adjustments.